Neo23x0/log4shell-detector/README.md

 Detector for Log4Shell exploitation attempts

+## What it does and doesn't do

+It does: It checks local log files for indicators of exploitation attempts, even heavily obfuscated ones that string or regular expression based patterns wouldn't detect.

+- It doesn't find vulnerable applications
+- It doesn't and can't verify if the exploitation attempts were successful

 ## Idea

 The problem with the log4j CVE-2021-44228 exploitation is that the string can be heavily obfuscated in many different ways.
 It is impossible to cover all possible forms with a reasonable regular expression.